Koodi Vazhnthal Kodi Nanmai (2000 film): Reception

 S. R. Ashok Kumar of The Hindu gave the film a mixed review: "The film begins brightly but falls flat in the second half".
 Ayyappa Prasad from Screen noted there were "good performances" though "technically, the film has nothing much to offer".
 Malini Mannath wrote for Chennai Online, "Director Shekhar, who is well versed with the middle class psyche, handles the scenes with expertise.
 The scenes are built up very naturally, the build-up to the fight very spontaneous.
-But after the break-up, the director [looses] focus.
+But after the break-up, the director [loses] focus.
 The screenplay takes a nose dive from which it never recovers".
 India Info wrote "The first half of the film is realistic but loses ground in the second half where the director resorts to typical gimmicks to drive home the point.
 However, all the artistes have given a seasoned performance.
 Like in all Shekar films, technical aspects like editing have been overlooked.
 Marring the narration is an overdose of songs, mostly pedestrian stuff tuned by Deva".